Communicating Climate Science

-* It’s getting warmer.
+* It’s getting hotter.
 People who tell you that we stopped warming after 1998 are mistaken.
-2016 was the warmest years on record, followed by 2015 and 2014.
+2016 was the warmest years on record, followed by 2017, 2015 and 2014.
 That's right.
-The last three years have each set a new record.
+The last four years are the warmest on record.
 Every decade since the 1970s has been warmer than the previous decade.
 Our most recent decade was the warmest ever.
 The major climate signals all indicate that the earth is warming.

 * There's a strong scientific consensus that the world is warming, and that humans are a major part of the problem.
 The U.S. National Academy of Sciences estimates that 97% to 98% of climate scientists agree that our fossil fuel emissions are warming the planet, and that rising temperatures are putting our future at risk.

 * Climate change can manifest itself in a number of different ways: higher temperatures, stronger storms, coastal flooding, longer and more severe droughts, more extreme wildfires, lower stream flows, higher water temperatures, ocean acidification, changing precipitation patterns, earlier snow-melt and run-off, lower snowpack, rising sea levels, declines in forest health, insect infestations, an increase in invasive species, etc. All these aspects of our changing climate can have serious impacts on fish & game populations, and on wildlife habitat.

-YOU CAN LEARN MORE ABOUT THE LATEST AND MOST ACCURATE CLIMATE SCIENCE AT THE LINKS BELOW:
+YOU CAN LEARN MORE ABOUT CLIMATE SCIENCE AT THE LINKS BELOW:

 American Association for the Advancement of Science (AAAS)